Career Advancement Tips for Pharmaceutical Sales

 Resiliency is a Must

-Just because you will market products that consumers need does not mean every sales pitch will be accepted by a healthcare professional licensed to prescribe FDA approved drugs.
+Just because you will market products that consumers need does not mean every sales pitch will be accepted by a healthcare professional licensed to prescribe Food and Drug Administration (FDA)-approved drugs.
 You can expect to go through the ups and downs of a sales position.
 Learning how to rebound after a day of no sales is a key component to advancing in the pharmaceutical industry.
-You will also have to be resilient to handle the long hours on the road that take you to different sales markets.
+You will also have to be resilient to handle the long hours on the road that takes you to different sales markets.

 Put in the Miles

-Pharmaceutical sales representative that advance quickly are willing to sacrifice personal time to improve their professional credentials.
-This means traveling up to 75% of the time to reach as many customer prospects as possible.
-One pharmaceutical industry report discovered reps that travel up to 75% of the time earn the most money throughout their careers.
+The pharmaceutical sales representatives who advance quickly are willing to sacrifice personal time to improve their professional credentials.
+This means traveling often to reach as many customer prospects as possible.
 The more you travel, the more contacts you will establish with prospective buyers.
 Because of the need to travel as a pharma sales rep, you will have to master the art of time management.

 Develop a Relationship with a Mentor